 Snail farming is another farming business opportunity that doesn’t take a lot of room.

 Or you could start your own bee colony to raise bees for honey production or other purposes.
+This is also one of the more sustainable businesses on the list.

 If you want to rent out your animals, you could raise goats on your property and then lend them to local property owners for lawn mowing purposes.